nberger/ring-logger/README.md

 --------

 * 0.6.x
-    - Keep the migration path from ring.middleware.logger as smooth as possible
+    - [x] Keep the migration path from ring.middleware.logger as smooth as possible.
-    - Add support for tools.loggging and timbre, with the possibility to not bring not needed dependencies.
+    - [x] Add support for tools.loggging and timbre, with the possibility to not bring not needed dependencies.
-    - Allow for more customizations (color/no-color, customize specific log messages)
+    - [x] Allow for more customizations (color/no-color, customize specific log messages).
-    - Development: Improve tests, use continuous integration.
+    - [x] Development: Add tests, use continuous integration.

 * 0.7.x
-    - Remove onelog if we see it doesn't needs to be in ring-logger (I mean: if the same can be done by using onelog in the client app + some customization)
+    - [ ] Remove onelog if we think it doesn't needs to be in ring-logger (I mean: if the same can be done by using onelog in the client app + some customization).
-    - Leave only tools.logging implementation in ring-logger, extract timbre implementation to other library
+    - [ ] Leave only tools.logging implementation in ring-logger, extract timbre implementation to other library.
-    - Use proper maps instead of keyword options.
+    - [ ] Use proper maps instead of keyword options.
+    - [ ] Development: Add more tests.

 Contributing
 ------------